 where the three options specify available ephemerides version, directory of the ephemerides files, and a Julian Date as a floating point number.
+If the option \textit{-D} is not used, a value of 2440400.5 is assumed, i.e., the reference value in \cite[Tab.
+8.2]{Urban}.

 The output shows for each planet the three Cartesian coordinates of the position in astronomical units (AU), and the three Cartesian coordinates of the velocity in units of AU per day.
 The conversion factor for kilometers per AU is taken from the parameter \texttt{AU} of the \texttt{header.4??} file of the ephemeris; it is not a constant.

-The enumeration is 1 for Mercury, 2 for Venus, 3 for the Earth-Moon Barycenter, 4 for Mars, 5 for Jupiter, 6 for Saturn, 7 for Uranus, 8 for Neptun, 9 for Pluto, 10 for the Sun, and 11 for the Moon (relative to the Earth center).
+The enumeration is 1 for Mercury, 2 for Venus, 3 for the Earth-Moon Barycenter, 4 for Mars, 5 for Jupiter, 6 for Saturn, 7 for Uranus, 8 for Neptun, 9 for Pluto, 10 for the Moon (relative to the Earth center), and 11 for the Sun.
 Some ephemerides have additional data that are shown without scaling to AU.